Hesperia dacotae

 Hesperia dacotae, the Dakota skipper, is a small to medium-sized North American butterfly.
-It has a wingspan of approximately one inch and the antennae form a hook.
+It has a wingspan of approximately 2.4–3.2 cm (0.9–1.3 in) and the antennae form a hook.
 The male's wings are a tawny-orange to brown on the forewings with a prominent mark and dusty yellow on the lower part of the wing.
 The female wing is a darker brown orange and white spots on the forewing margin.

 Reproduction

-The adult Dakota skippers are active for only three weeks in June and July which is their total lifespan.
+The adult Dakota skippers are active for only three weeks in June and July.
+Potentially lifetime fecundity is 180–250 eggs per female, although realized fecundity depends on lifespan.
 Their eggs, which are laid on the underside of leaves, are hatched in July and the caterpillar larvae feed on native grass until they go dormant in late summer.
 The caterpillar larvae then winter in shelters very close to the ground.
 In spring they come out of dormancy in their adult form.
 They are found in healthy natural tall grass and prairie grass from Minnesota to Saskatchewan.
 They are now considered extirpated from Illinois and Iowa.
 The largest most stable population is now found in North Dakota.

+Nectar plants

+Important nectar plants depend on habitat.
+Commonly used nectar plants include black-eyed Susan (Rudbeckia hirta) and purple coneflower (Echinacea angustifolia).
+Other reported nectar plants include white prairie clover (Dalea candida), blanketflower (Gaillardia aristata), prairie milkvetch (Astragalus laxmannii), and hoary vervain (Verbena stricta).
+While native forbs are the primary nectar source, the Dakota skipper has been observed nectaring occasionally from non-native white sweetclover (Melilotus alba).

+Host plants

+Larvae can feed on several native grass species.
+They often feed on little bluestem (Schizachyrium scoparium).
+Non-native smooth brome (Bromus inermis) and Kentucky bluegrass (Poa pratensis) are unsuitable host plants and can displace native grasses.